hammaadworks/MohammedHMateen/dreams_and_plans.md

 **To build your legacy, brick by brick, one line at a time.**

+**YA RABB**, grant me the means and wisdom to generate **30 Crore INR** through halaal means, solely for Your pleasure and the benefit of Your Ummah.
+Aameen.

 **YA RABB, ALHAMDULILLAH FOR EVERYTHING.**

 **AAMEEN YA RABBAL AALAMEEN.**